exapde/Exasim/README.md

 # Applications

 Exasim produces C++ Code to solve a wide variety of parametrized partial differential equations from first-order, second-order elliptic, parabolic, hyperbolic PDEs, to higher-order PDEs.
 Many examples are provided in Exasim/Applications to illustrate how to use Exasim for solving Poisson equation, wave equation, heat equation, advection, convection-diffusion, elasticity, Euler equations, Navier-Stokes equations, and MHD equations.
-See https://github.com/exapde/Exasim/blob/master/Applications/ShallowWater/BickleyJet/BickleyJet.pdf for simulation results of the Bickley Jet problem.
+See https://github.com/exapde/Exasim/blob/master/examples/ShallowWater/BickleyJet/BickleyJet.pdf for simulation results of the Bickley Jet problem.

 # Publications
-[1] Under-Resolved Direct Numerical Simulation of Transonic Buffet Using an Implicit Discontinuous Galerkin Method. https://github.com/exapde/Exasim/blob/master/Documentation/AIAA2021paper.pdf.
-The numerical results and the source codes are located at https://github.com/exapde/Exasim/blob/master/Applications/NavierStokes/OAT15A.
+[1] Under-Resolved Direct Numerical Simulation of Transonic Buffet Using an Implicit Discontinuous Galerkin Method.